jiezhang-camel/jiezhang-camel.github.io/_pages/about.md

 ----

 ## News:
++ **August 2024**: BIZA is accepted to SOSP'24.
+Congratulations to Shushu, Shaocong and Li Peng!
 + **July 2024**: Two papers are accepted to MICRO'24.
 + **July 2024**: Two papers are accepted to TC and ToS.
 + **May 2024**: Invited to serve as PC of HPCA.